tasoc/documentation/index.rst

 All software and data products developed under T'DA will be open-access.

 We request that, if a specific paper is based on published data analysis or stellar classification for a specific target or group of targets done under T'DA, the relevant T'DA Coordinated papers and papers that significantly (as evaluated by the T'DA Steering Committee) contribute to these are cited in the work.
 This mean that if people use results from T'DA then they should cite the relevant coordinated paper, as well as papers that contribute significantly to this.
-It is encouraged that members who contribute methods that will be incorporated in the overall T'DA pipeline(s) publish independent papers on their specific contribution (also see point 10 below).
+It is encouraged that members who contribute methods that will be incorporated in the overall T'DA pipeline(s) publish independent papers on their specific contribution.

 The list of papers that should be cited given the use of a specific T'DA data product will be specified fully on the TASOC website.